Schniz/remastered/README.md

 }
 ```

+By returning a `Response` object from `loader`, you can bypass the server-side rendering of the app:

+- You can `redirectTo("/another-url")` if some page has moved
+- You can return JSON or any other request... if this is what you want!

 ### Actions

 Every route can export an async function `action`, which will catch the HTTP requests that are not `GET`.